narrative-environments/CourseCompendium/Performative-and-Performativity.md

 Chris Salter writes that,

-“Performance as practice, method, and worldview is becoming one of the major paradigms of the twenty-first century, not only in the arts but also the sciences.
+>“Performance as practice, method, and worldview is becoming one of the major paradigms of the twenty-first century, not only in the arts but also the sciences.
 As euphoria for the simulated and the virtual that marked the end of the twentieth century subsides, suddenly everyone from new media artists to architects, physicists, ethnographers, archaeologists, and interaction designers are speaking of embodiment, situatedness, presence, and materiality.
 In short, everything has become performative.”
 (Salter, 2010: xxi)

-**References**

-Salter, C. (2010).
-Introduction.
-In: _Entangled: technology and the transformation of performance_.
-Cambridge, MA: MIT Press, xxi–xxxix.

 ## Performative in Narrative environment design